boygao1992/StateBackPrototype/modulization/oop_fp.md

 ontology / taxonomy that group similar constructs together into a class / named data-type (with data constructor function) is for reuse purpose.
 Roughly, if an object is never used more than 3 times in a code base, then it doesn't worth to be generalized into a class.

-# Interface, Type class vs. Discriminated/Tagged Union
+# Bounded Polymorphism (Interface, Type class vs. Discriminated/Tagged Union)

 interface